-District of Columbia Masters Degrees in Health Education & Communication
+Masters Degrees in Health Education & Communication in District of Columbia

 An increasingly globalized world means that public health concerns may be more important now than they have ever been.
 Even throughout the past decade, outbreaks of Ebola, H1N1, SARS and other top emerging health crises have highlighted the importance of public health issues on a large scale.